Skip to main content

 Council has committed to providing 1,000 Te Kāinga affordable rental apartments in the next five years.

-Rent for these apartments includes new whiteware, Wi-Fi, recycling, refuse collection and bicycle parking.
+Rent for these apartments includes free whiteware, Wi-Fi, recycling, refuse collection, and bicycle parking.

 Our third and most recently opened apartment building.